junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Senate amendment agreed to: Amendment SA 1255 agreed to in Senate by Unanimous Consent.
 - 2019-12-05 — Senate amendment proposed (on the floor): Amendment SA 1255 proposed by Senator Scott SC for Senator Alexander.(consideration: CR S6865; text: CR S6894-6895)
 - 2019-12-05 — Senate amendment submitted
+- 2019-12-09 — Message on Senate action sent to the House.
+- 2020-03-10 — Rules Committee Resolution H. Res.
+891 Reported to House.
+Rule provides for consideration of S.J.
+Res.
+68, H.R.
+2486 and H.R.
+6172.
+Resolution provides for consideration of S.J.
+Res.
+68, the Senate amendment to H.R.
+2486, and H.R.
+6172.
+For S.J.
+Res.
+68, the resolution provides for 1 hour of debate and 1 motion to commit.
+For the Senate amendment to H.R.
+2486, the question will be divided and each portion will have 1 hour of debate.
+H.R.
+6172 will have 1 hour ofdebate and 1 motion to recommit with or without instructions.
+- 2020-07-22 — DEBATE - Pursuant H. Res.
+891, the question shall be divided among the two House amendments.
+Pursuant to section 3(a) of H. Res.
+891, the portion of the divided question comprising of the amendment specified in section 4(a) of H. Res.
+891 shall be considered first.
+Each amendment specified in section 4 shall be debatable for one hour.
+- 2020-07-22 — DEBATE - The House resumed debate on the House amendment to the Senate amendment.
+- 2020-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-07-22 — On motion to concur in the Senate amendment with amendment specified in section 4(a) of H. Res.
+891 Agreed to by the Yeas and Nays: 233 - 183 (Roll no. 153). (text: CR H3625-3628)
+- 2020-07-22 — On motion to concur in the Senate amendment with amendment specified in section 4(b) of H. Res.
+891 Agreed to by the Yeas and Nays: 231 - 184 (Roll no. 154). (text: CR H3638-3639)
+- 2020-07-22 — POSTPONED PROCEEDINGS - 1At the conclusion of debate on the Jayapal motion that the House concur in the Senate amendment with an amendment specified in section 4(b) of H. Res.
+891, the Chair put the question on adoption of the motion and by voice vote, announced that the ayes had prevailed.
+Mr. Nadler demanded the yeas and nays and the Chair postponed further proceedings on the motion until a time to be announced.
+- 2020-07-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Jayapal motion that the House concur in the Senate amendment with an amendment specified in section 4(a) of H. Res.
+891, the Chair put the question on adoption of the motion and by voice vote, announced that the ayes had prevailed.
+Mr. Nadler demanded the yeas and nays and the Chair postponed further proceedings on the motion until a time to be announced.
+- 2020-07-22 — Pursuant to H. Res.
+891, Ms. Jayapal was recognized to move that the House concur in the Senate amendment to H.R.
+2486 with amendments specified in section 4 of H. Res.
+891. (consideration: CR H3625-3638, H3666)
+- 2020-07-22 — Pursuant to H. Res.
+891, the House proceeded with one hour of debate on the motion that the House concur in the Senate amendment with an amendment specified in section 4(b). (consideration: CR H3638-3642, H3666-3667)
+- 2020-07-22 — Resolving differences -- House actions: On motion to concur in the Senate amendment with amendment specified in section 4(a) of H. Res.
+891 Agreed to by the Yeas and Nays: 233 - 183 (Roll no. 153).(text: CR H3625-3628)
+- 2020-07-22 — Resolving differences -- House actions: On motion to concur in the Senate amendment with amendment specified in section 4(b) of H. Res.
+891 Agreed to by the Yeas and Nays: 231 - 184 (Roll no. 154).(text: CR H3638-3639)
+- 2020-07-22 — The previous question was ordered pursuant to the rule.
+- 2020-07-22 — The previous question was ordered pursuant to the rule.